 We meet you at Sofia Airport and transfer you to Koprivshtitsa at the foot of Sredna Gora Mountains.
 Koprivshtitsa is a museum town unique with its cobblestone alleys, houses painted in bright colors with expansive verandahs and picturesque eaves.
 Note that a group transfer is arranged to the overnight destination.
 In case you arrive early in Sofia we will meet you and offer you an option to explore the city on your own.
 Please do your best not to arrive later than 15:30.

 During the Ottoman rule, Koprivshtitsa withstood many attacks, it was burned down to ashes several times, its inhabitants were frequently robbed and driven away.
 Many Bulgarians who laid down their lives for the liberation of their motherland had been born here and today we will visit some of their museum-houses to learn more about the local history.
 Later we continue towards the second biggest Bulgarian town – Plovdiv.
 Within 2-3 hours of walking along the city we will discover history and culture behind a 7000-year old settlement, written by the Roman, Byzantine, Ottoman, and Bulgarian civilizations.
 You can enjoy sightseeing in the Old Town with its museums, historical monuments, revival period houses, lined with souvenir shops cobbled streets or get impressed by the rich Ethnographic Museum and the ancient Roman Theater.
 In the afternoon we continue further to Bachkovo Monastery, which is also the second biggest monastery in the country.
 Our day ends in the village of Kosovo, famous for its old stone houses (we stay overnight in one of them, fully restored and cozy).

 Time to leave the Rhodopes and head for Pirin Mountains.
 Meandering roads bring us to Bansko at the foot of Pirin National Park.
 We drop our luggage in the accommodation and transfer up to the trailhead at Vihren Hut, where you set off on a hiking trek through the pretty Cirque of the Banderishki Lakes.
 Loop walk among the lakes in the Cirque will take us to some of them, where we can have rest on their shores and enjoy the serenity of the rocky outcrops around us.
-Dinner will be organized in a traditional tavern (“mehana”), where we can try some of the local delicacies and home-made spirits.(7,5 km; 3,30-4,00 hrs of walking, climbing and descending 700m/2300ft).
+Dinner will be organized in a traditional tavern (“mehana”), where we can try some of the local delicacies and home-made spirits.

 Hiking time: hiking time only is mentioned on each day (not including stops for pictures, picnics, breaks etc.); these are based on an average hiker’s speed of 4-5km/hr on flat terrain, additional 30min for each 300m elevation gain, and a backpack weighing not more than 10-15% of your body weight.
 Still this varies a lot on the terrain and hiking experience of each client.